HuiSF/SequenceGame/README.md

 A HTML5 multiplayer real time game.

-The game is design by [Douglas Reuter](https://en.wikipedia.org/wiki/Sequence_%28game%29).
+The sequence game is designed by [Douglas Reuter](https://en.wikipedia.org/wiki/Sequence_%28game%29).
 The copyrigh is belong to the original inventor.

 The purpose of this project is researching and learning web development techniques.